 What is the philosophy of the skill share?

 We take a collaborative approach to learning—where people share skills by seeing it done, trying it themselves, and then teaching it to someone else.
 Our Lead Mend-tor Alison Davis-Holland facilitates the circle and demonstrates each technique.
-Volunteer Mend-tors will also be available to assist people.
+Skilled Mend-tors will also be available to assist people.

 We are seeking to simply carve out time to create and connect.
 The program is not about accuracy and perfection.
 It is about embracing the process and the inevitable imperfection of freehand work.